LaunchCodeEducation/data-analysis-curriculum/content/eda-with-pandas/reading/pandas-functions/_index.md

 {{% /notice %}}

 {{% notice green Question "rocket" %}}
-Which pandas function will prin the number of records, three quartiles, mean, standard deviation, minimum and maximum values of a DataFrame?
+Which pandas function will print the number of records, three quartiles, mean, standard deviation, minimum and maximum values of a DataFrame?

 <!-- Solution: .describe() -->
 {{% /notice %}}